 “Can you hear me?”

-MemoryMan/Shutterstock Don’t freak out if someone claiming to be from the IRS calls to collect money.
+Don’t freak out if someone claiming to be from the IRS calls to collect money.
 Scammers use fear tactics and threaten to send the police if you don’t pay up immediately, but don’t fall for it.
 “The only way the IRS will get in touch with you is in the mail, on official letterhead,” says cybersecurity expert John Sileo.
 Even if the callers don’t ask for money, they could prey on your information by ask you to verify your identity.
 They might quote information you’d think only the IRS could know, like what you paid in taxes last year, but that doesn’t mean you can trust them with your Social Security number.
 Hang up and call a phone number you can verify online, says Sileo.
-Remember these 11 tips to avoid a home improvement scam.
+This scenario is similar to this call that almost always means you’re about to be scammed.